neotinker/rossuse/README.md

 # rossuse
-Generate rpm spec files for Opensuse/SLES
+Generate service and rpm spec files for Opensuse/SLES

 This is a first attempt at integrating ROS building/packaging with the Open Build Service.